sfl0r3nz05/ICSsVirtualForCiberSec/README.md

 ## Advanced Configuration

-  > Note: This section is for advanced users that want to customize the continer configuration or contribute to the project.
-If yu only want to run the preconfigured case scenario follow the steps in [Getting Started](#getting-started).
+  > Note: This section is for advanced users that want to edit the pre-established continer configuration.
+If you only want to run the preconfigured case scenario follow the steps in [Getting Started](#getting-started).

   - This section explains how to build and set-up the containers that will be imported in both `docker compose` and `GNS3`.